-Orange and cranberries come together with just a hint of spice in these oatmeal sourdough muffins.
+Orange and dried cranberries come together with just a hint of spice in these cranberry oatmeal sourdough muffins.
 They are a perfect grab and go breakfast or fun healthier brunch treat.

 Are you looking for another great way to use your sourdough discard?
 Then you are in the right place!